skeeto/skeeto.github.com/_posts/2021-03-11-A-Guide-to-Windows-application-development-using-w64devkit.markdown

 ### Entering the development environment

-There is an `activate.bat` in the unzipped `w64devkit` directory.
+There is an `w64devkit.exe` in the unzipped `w64devkit` directory.
 This is the easiest way to enter the development environment, and will not require system configuration changes.
 This batch file puts the kit's programs in the `PATH` environment variable then runs a Bourne shell — the standard